The Coolest Cuban Collar Shirts For Spring/Summer 2023

 They’re sort of the ideal in between shirt – smarter than a tee or polo, but more casual than a dress shirt, so if you’re looking to bolster your smart-casual attire, there could be no better option than the Cuban collar shirt.

 Cuban collar shirts should fit on the more relaxed end of the spectrum.
 They’re look their best when worn untucked, so the waist of the shirt needs to be boxy enough to sit clean and straight, allowing some much needed air circulation.

 However, if you intend to wear them tucked into trousers (a modern style move), then you should aim for a laid-back cut with plenty of room through the chest and shoulders.
 This is so when you tuck it into your waistband it doesn’t cling too tightly to your body, defeating the point of this hot-weather piece.

 As a rule of thumb, the hem should generally finish at the waist, while the arms should end at the bicep for short sleeves, and just before the wrist for long sleeves.

 Fabric choice can quickly change the look and feel of your Cuban collar shirt.
 And because they’re most suited for spring/summer wear, you’re likely to find them in suitably lightweight fabrics.

-Alternatively, you might want to consider a tencel or lyocell fabric.
-Usually made from wood, lyocell has an almost silk-like quality that gives shirting a lightweight, floaty feel.
+Alternatively, you might want to consider tencel or lyocell.
+The latter has an almost silk-like quality that gives shirting a lightweight, floaty feel.
 Just as breathable and lightweight as linen, this fabric takes colour and print especially well, making it ideal if you’re looking for a statement summer shirt.